Master in Advanced Architecture – MAABack to the list

 Territorial and urban strategies as well as building operations therefore call to be coordinated processes that extend architectural knowledge to new forms of management and planning, in which multi-scalar thinking also entails an understanding of shifting dynamics, energy and information transmission, as well as continuous adaptation.

-Architecture is always facing the responsibility of responding to emergent needs, technologies and ever-changing programs.
+Architecture is always facing the responsibility of responding to emergent needs, technologies and ever-changing programmes.
 We must ask more of architecture: we as architects should be required to design inhabitable organisms that are capable of developing functions and integrating the processes of the natural world that formerly took place at a distance, in other points of the surrounding territory.

 The models created for the metropolis of the last century are unable to accommodate new developments linked to contemporary urban lifestyles, more and more discontinuous in space and time.
 The re-building of the global landscape requires us to project at the same time the full and the empty, the natural and the artificial, in such a way as to make economic impetus compatible with sustainable development.